Charliemowood/rails-movies-api/README.md

 # Movie Rails API

-Movies API that returns and repond to JSON.
+This app contains a movies API that returns and reponds to JSON.

-The INDEX route is located at localhost:3000/api/shows

 To use run the app, run the following commands in Terminal: